 Wave front and Huygen's principle.
 Proof of laws of reflection and refraction using Huygen's principle.
-Interference, Young's double slit experiment and expression for fringe width(β), coherent sources and sustained interference of light, Fraunhofer diffraction due to a single slit, width of central maximum.
+Interference, Young's double slit experiment and expression for fringe width(β), coherent sources and sustained interference of light, Fraunhofer diffraction due to a single slit, width of central maximum; polarisation, plane polarised light, Brewster's law, uses of plane polarised light and Polaroids.

 - (a) Huygen's principle: wavefronts different types/shapes of wavefronts; proof of laws of reflection and refraction using Huygen's theory.
 [Refraction through a prism and lens on the basis of Huygen's theory not required]. - (b) Interference of light, interference of monochromatic light by double slit.
-Phase of wave motion; superposition of identical waves at a point, path difference and phase difference; coherent and incoherent sources; interference: constructive and destructive, conditions for sustained interference of light waves [mathematical deduction interference from the equations of two progressive waves with a phase difference is not required].
-Young's double slit experiment: set up, diagram, geometrical deduction of path difference $\Delta x = d\sin\theta$, between waves from the two slits; using $\Delta x = n\lambda$ for bright fringe and $\Delta x = (n+\frac{1}{2})\lambda$ for dark fringe and sin $\theta = \tan \theta = v_n/D$ as vand θ are small, obtain $y_n = (D/d)n\lambda$ and fringe width $\beta = (D/d)\lambda$.
+Phase of wave motion; superposition of identical waves at a point, path difference and phase difference; coherent and incoherent sources; interference: constructive and destructive, conditions for sustained interference of light waves [mathematical deduction of interference from the equations of two progressive waves with a phase difference is not required].
+Young's double slit experiment: set up, diagram, geometrical deduction of path difference $\Delta x = dsin\theta$, between waves from the two slits; using $\Delta x=n\lambda$ for bright fringe and $\Delta x=(n+1/2)\lambda$ for dark fringe and sin $\theta = tan \ \theta = y_n /D$ as y and θ are small, obtain $y_n=(D/d)n\lambda$ and fringe width $\beta=(D/d)\lambda$.
 Graph of distribution of intensity with angular distance.